Fredjod/Wordpress-Synchronization/README.md

 # Wordpress-Synchronization
-Script for synchronizing a Worpress server between a localhost and a server hosted over the Internet.
+Script for synchronizing a Worpress site between a localhost and a server hosted over the Internet.

 # Problem
 It's very painfull to create or update a Wordpress website when you have a low internet bandwith.
 It takes a while to load images, videos and to edit the pages of a blog.
 And this is not possible at all when you have no connection...